Role Based Access Control

 Notes

-• The auth provider name has to be prefixed with rbac: for the RBAC rules to apply for app access.
+• The auth provider name has to be prefixed with rbac: for the RBAC rules to apply for app access permission.

 • Updates using the CLI client are done as the admin system user.
 There are no RBAC restrictions on the admin.